F.E.A.R. 2: Project Origin: Design

 In a July 2008 blog post on the game's community page, Matthews explained that the team had divided the first game's elements into three categories based on fan reaction; the good (combat mechanics, atmosphere, AI, graphics), the bad (too many interiors), and the ugly (a monochrome palette, lack of enemy variety, repetitive environments).
 With this in mind, one of Monolith's main goals with Project Origin was to successfully tackle the biggest criticisms of the original game - the bland and repetitive environments, and the lack of enemy variety.
 Co-lead designer John Mulkey explained that "variety" in a general sense was one of their main guiding principals as they strove for "more visual variety, more variety in enemies and in gameplay experiences."

 Mulkey, who was lead level designer on the first game, acknowledged that although that game was claustrophobic by design, the interiors were too similar, and so, "we've decided to mix it up and to have these more open spaces."
 Similarly, Leo De Bruyn, lead level designer on the sequel, argued that in the first game, "we wanted to make the game have a very creepy and oppressive vibe.
 The color palettes reflected this, and I think we created this feeling very successfully.
 In retrospect, perhaps a little too successfully."

 For the sequel, Monolith wanted to have the game take place across multiple, visually differentiated, locations.
 Matthews stated that although the game does feature a lot of interiors, "we have taken great care to diversify the areas that you will progress through."
 In terms of enemy variety, the team endeavored to create not just aesthetically differentiated enemies, but "new AI types that have different tactics."
-Indeed, the creation of new locations and new enemies dovetailed into one another in an unexpected manner.
+Indeed, the creation of new locations and new enemies unexpectedly dovetailed into one another.
 As Mulkey explains, "as we started to change the volume of the space the combat altered, and it gave us new opportunities to approach the AI in different ways, educate them with different activities and abilities."